nikomatsakis/babysteps/source/_posts/2011-12-07-rust-usability-problems.markdown

 self pointer, they can't invoke their own methods, so you basically always end up defining a module of functions and a type that holds the object's data, then glueing it all together with an object at the end)

+**Update:** Self calls are possible with objects in Rust, but that is the only thing one can do with the `self` pointer.
+Nonetheless one still defines sets of functions that operate over shared data in order to achieve encapsulation.

 #### References